paulhuisman/flickrfield/README.md

 ## More documentatieon

-* Check out ([paulhuisman-online.nl](http://www.paulhuisman-online.nl/fresh-look/flickr-field)) for more documentation on how to use this custom field for ACF.
+* Check out ([my personal website](http://www.paulhuisman-online.nl/fresh-look/flickr-field)) for more documentation on how to use this custom field for ACF.